 3) All Appellate Board Hearings are document hearings; the student is not present.

 4) The link to the appeal form is in the students/organizations sanction notification letter.

 Appeal Instructions Sheet - Tips to best help you complete the Appeal Form

 The procedures for appeal for sexual misconduct cases, or any case with Title IX implications, are similar to the general procedures for appeal.
-For additional information, please review Appendix A to OED-3, Sexual Harassment and Misconduct Policy.
+For additional information, please review Appendix A to OED-3, Sexual and Gender-Based Harassment and Misconduct Policy.